efe/efe.github.io/src/content/blog/multilingual-django-applications-with-a-sprinkle-of-ai.md

 ---
-title: "Multilingual Django Applications with a sprinkle of AI"
+title: "Multilingual Django Applications with a sprinkle of AI in PyCon Greece 2025"
 publishedAt: '2025-08-30'
 category: 'conference-talks'
 ---